Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Integrated Delivery Guide/Agreements.md

  3. An incentive pool
  4. A no-blame working environment
  5. Design assistance from the entire team
- 6. Collaboration software such as BIM or social networking software
+ 6. Collaboration software
- 7. Lean delivery elements, and
+ 7. Lean delivery elements
- 8. Integrated leadership
+ 8. Leadership, authority, and responsibility